provider image

 • Insulin

 Hypoglycemia can increase fall risk, making someone feel faint and more likely to pass out.
-And hypoglycemia episodes may become more common if someone has a decreased appetite and is not eating as much as they normally do — which can be a problem in older adults.
+And hypoglycemia episodes may become more common if someone has a decreased appetite and isn’t eating as much as they normally do — which can be common in older adults.
 Although this can happen with any medications that lower blood sugar, the risk is highest with insulin.

 11. Anticholinergic medications